 This is, quite possibly, the ultimate comfort food for breakfast!
 With a creamy and flavorful sausage gravy poured over Buttermilk Biscuits, this hearty meal will stick with you all morning!
-If you have time, I recommend making my Homemade Buttermilk Biscuits to go with the gravy.
+If you have time, I recommend making my Homemade Buttermilk Biscuits or Butter Swim Biscuits to go with the gravy.
 YUM!!!!

 Biscuits and Gravy

 I am just a couple of weeks late with this post since Biscuits and Gravy Week falls during the second week of September.
 But, I am ahead of the game for Biscuits and Gravy Day, which is coming up on two future dates, December 14th and February 21st!
 Yes, Biscuits and Gravy have a week and two days devoted to it!
 It became popular in the south when workers had to fill up on a cheap meal that would keep them fueled for their long workdays.
 Since then, it has become a breakfast staple all over the country.
 My household is no exception!
 We love this good old-fashioned breakfast, and I love that we don’t have to go to a restaurant to enjoy it!

 Biscuits and Gravy do not have to be difficult to make, and I love the option of making your own buttermilk biscuits to go with the homemade sausage gravy.
 If you do not feel like making your own biscuits, just pick some up from the store.
 You will still have a delicious meal!
 (But you know it will be better with homemade!)
 I am going to break down the ingredients for both the sausage and the gravy.

 - Black pepper